 In order for you to be able to set up your account with us, we need to collect certain personal information from you including your name and your email address.
 We require this information in order to identify you within our secure database and communicate with you regarding your account.
 When you choose to join Unlimited Wellbeing you do so in accordance with our terms and conditions and therefore our lawful basis for collecting this information is to fulfil our contract with you.

 The information about yourself or your business that you choose to include in your professional profile is entirely at your own discretion and is freely provided by you in the full understanding that it will be publicly visible within our website in accordance with our terms and conditions.

 You can amend, add or delete your information at any time from the dashboard within your account.
 We will only retain your information for as long as we need to do so in order to fulfil our contractual obligations to you.
-Should you cancel your subscription or decide not to renew, we will ensure that your details are deleted from our database within 90 days, other than where there is a lawful requirement for us to retain it in order to satisfy our statutory obligations, such as to Her Majesties Revenue & Customs, or law enforcement agencies.
+Should you cancel your membership and delete your profile, please inform us and we will ensure that your details are deleted from our database within 90 days, other than where there is a lawful requirement for us to retain it in order to satisfy our statutory obligations, such as to Her Majesties Revenue & Customs, or law enforcement agencies.

 We take reasonable steps to ensure that other companies with whom we must share your data from time to time operate within the requirements of the General Data Protection Regulation (GDPR)

 While we strive to protect your personal information, we cannot ensure or warrant the security of any information which you send to us, and you do so at your own risk.